jerryzhao173985/Pill/readme.md

-# Changelog for using it as compiler
+# Changelog for using Pill as compiler

 ## Issues Addressed